xsdk-project/xsdk-community-policies/installation_policies/README.md

 A key aspect of work in the [IDEAS software productivity project][3] is developing an Extreme-scale Scientific Software Development Kit ([xSDK](http://xsdk.info)).
-As an initial step in this work, our goal is to define and implement a standard subset (NOTE: Packages are free to support their own additional options, but using the standard options should be all that is needed to get correct builds.) of configure and CMake (NOTE: A subset of these standard behaviors is implemented in the XSDKDefaults.cmake module and is demonstrated and tested in the CMake project https://github.com/bartlettroscoe/XSDKCMakeProj.) options for xSDK and other HPC packages in order to make the configuration and installation process as efficient as possible on standard Linux distributions and Mac OS, as well as on target machines at DOE computing facilities (ALCF, NERSC, OLCF).
+As an initial step in this work, our goal is to define and implement a standard subset<sup>1</sup> of configure and CMake<sup>2</sup> options for xSDK and other HPC packages in order to make the configuration  and installation process as efficient as possible on standard Linux distributions and Mac OS, as well as on target machines at DOE computing facilities (ALCF, NERSC, OLCF).
 Note that we are not requiring that all packages use the same installation software, merely that they follow the same standard procedure with the same option names for installation.
 This approach provides maximum flexibility for each package to select the most suitable toolchain to use for its package.

 ## Impact